 Askja is an unusual volcano that has 2 lakes: large, 220m deep Öskjuvatn and small lake Viti.
 Despite its modest size, the latter is really interesting because you can swim in it!Bathing in a naturally warm lake in an actual volcanic crater in one of the most incredible experiences that await you in Iceland.
 It is something you’ll remember for a very long time.
 So if you are going to be in the vicinity of Askja, do not forget your towel and swimsuit!

 Lake Viti sits in the main caldera and has delightful milky-blue-turquoise water.
 The volcano makes sure it is nice and warm, between 20 and 30 degrees Celsius.
-Read more about this totally unbelievable place: Askja – a volcano you can bathe in.
+Read more about this totally unbelievable place: Askja – a Volcano With a Swimming Pool.

 Reykjadalur

 If you can’t go to Askja, you can find a similar place close to Reykjavik.
 Reykjadalur valley offers you a dip in a hot mountain stream.
 It is another exciting activity you just can’t miss!This unique place is available for everyone and completely free.
 Reykjadalur is quite popular with tourists but there is a good reason for that.
 On you trip to Iceland make sure that you find a day or just an evening to visit here.
 Get your picnic gear ready, too!
-For more details and a map go here: Reykjadalur – a dip in a hot mountain stream.
+For more details and a map go here: Reykjadalur – Hot Bath in a Mountain Stream.

 Landmannalaugar